 Delegates to the 2018 Congress were elected at REAP Assemblies in fall 2017.

 Previous REAP Congress Reports:

-Information to be reviewed by 2016 REAP Congress Delegates (this will be printed and available for you at Congress):
+Information to be reviewed by 2018 REAP Congress Delegates (this will be printed and available for you at Congress):

 Iowa Department of Natural Resources